 Okay, you’re looking at other books you know are similar in content or genre to your book, you’re taking notes and making rough sketches to get a feeling for how your cover should look, you’re doing all the right homework to lead up to your cover design.

-Now you’ll want to dive in and actually create a cover mock up.
-How you go about doing so will vary with your individual software, the specifics of your cover, and the plan you have for promoting your book, but in general the most important question as you start designing should be “does this look professional?”
+Now you’ll want to dive in and actually create a cover mock-up.
+How you go about doing so will vary with your individual software, the specifics of your cover, and the plan you have for promoting your book, but in

 “Professional” need not be flashy or complicated.
 Plenty of terrific covers exist that look incredibly professional, without employing a lot of flair or graphic effects.
 Use the research you’ve done to get a sense of what “professional” design looks like for your book, and work from there.
 If you’re writing a piece of fiction, you’ll have a lot more leeway in the design, but if you’re a non-fiction author with a textbook or manual, you’ll want to stick pretty close to the conventions other books in your genre utilize.
 Let’s get into some specific best practice that will help you achieve the level of professional design you’re after.